Welcome

 Public Necessity—Complete Defense

-If public necessity applies, the defendant is not liable for the trespass or for any resulting property damage, even if the property owner suffers a loss.
+If public necessity applies, the defendant is not liable for the trespass or for any resulting property damage, even if the property owner suffers a substantial loss.
 This rule encourages decisive action to prevent widespread harm.

 Private Necessity—Qualified Defense